Tips for Natural Birth in a Hospital Setting

 - Be kind but firm in your decisions.

-While birthing in a hospital without interventions is possible, you'll also want to learn how to navigate changes during the birth.
+While birthing in a hospital without interventions is possible, you'll also want to learn how to navigate changes during birth.
 Download the FREE Informed Consent: Questions to Ask to learn how to ask questions that help you make an informed decision.